biomedical_data_generator.features.correlated

 - Return type:

-- biomedical_data_generator.features.correlated.sample_all_correlated_clusters(cfg, y=None, rng=None)[source]
+- biomedical_data_generator.features.correlated.sample_all_correlated_clusters(cfg, y, rng=None)[source]

 Generate and assemble all correlated feature clusters for a dataset.

-cfg (DatasetConfig) – Dataset configuration with corr_clusters field.
+cfg (DatasetConfig) – Dataset configuration with the

-y (ndarray | None) – Class labels as a 1D NumPy array of length n_samples.
-If None, generates labels from cfg.class_configs in sequential order.
+corr_clustersfield.y (ndarray) – Class labels as a 1D NumPy array of length n_samples.

 rng (Generator | None) – Optional random number generator.
 If None, creates a new one.